Codewith68/News_App/README.md

 # News App

-A responsive React news application that fetches live articles from [NewsAPI](https://newsapi.org/) with category filters, search, and top-headlines support.
+A responsive React news application that fetches live articles from [NewsAPI](https://newsapi.org/) with category filters, search, and top-headlines support...

 ## Features